sagebind/isahc/README.md

 Click [here][documentation] for documentation on the latest version.
 You can also click [here](https://sagebind.github.io/isahc/isahc/) for built documentation from the latest unreleased `master` build.

+## Getting help

+Need some help with something Isahc-related?
+Ask a question on our [discussions page][discussions], where we are happy to try and answer your questions!

 ## Installation

 Install via Cargo by adding to your `Cargo.toml` file: